-The 10th Circuit Court of Appeals and the Washington Supreme Court have split over the issue of faithless electors, and now lawyers in the case out of Washington have asked the U.S. Supreme Court to resolve the conflict and rule electors’ votes aren’t bound by their political party.
+Two jurisdictions have split over whether the Constitution requires electors to vote for the presidential nominee of their political party, but it’s not a clash between two federal appeals courts.
+The 10th Circuit Court of Appeals and the Washington Supreme Court have split over the issue, and now lawyers in the case out of Washington have asked the U.S. Supreme Court to resolve the conflict and rule electors’ votes aren’t bound by their political party.

 At the heart of the two cases is the authority the Constitution gives to states to appoint presidential electors in any way they choose, but the Constitution doesn’t clearly give states power to remove electors.